Return to the search form Return to your search results

 The University of Iceland does not provide or guarantee housing for students.
 On-campus housing is extremely limited so most students live off-campus.
 The Student Housing Office offers a limited supply of on-campus housing for students.
 The University of Iceland partners with Housing Anywhere where students can sign-up to an online searching and booking platform for booking accommodations.
 Registered students at the University of Iceland get priority access.
 Students can safely book their new room, offered by verified private landlords and outgoing students through Housing Anywhere.
 More information can be found on the University of Iceland's Housing web site.

-This program is open to UI students who fulfill the following requirements:
+This program is open to University of Iowa students who fulfill the following requirements:

 Students will be responsible for paying many of their program costs through their University of Iowa U-Bill, while other costs will be out-of-pocket costs paid by the student directly to vendors before and after going abroad.
 Refer to the cost sheets below for details on the costs associated with this program.